IsItDanOrAi/ComfyUI-On-Set-Studio/README.md

 more, and if you already live in one of them, use it.

 But power isn't the same as fit.
-Using a full 3D suite to stage a single ComfyUI shot is like running a language model to spell-check a sentence — it works, it works beautifully, and it's a great deal more machine than the job asked for.
+Using a full 3D suite to stage a single ComfyUI shot is like running a language model to spell-check a sentence.
+It works, it works beautifully, and it's a great deal more machine than the job asked for.
 There's also a gap neither one closes: getting a staged scene *out* of a production suite and *into* a ComfyUI workflow is a pipeline you build